Bill

 AI Summary

-This bill modifies Hawaii's existing law regarding dangerous dogs by increasing penalties for dog owners whose dogs cause bodily injuries to humans.
-The bill creates a tiered penalty system based on the severity of injury caused by an unprovoked dog attack: for bodily injury, the owner faces a misdemeanor with potential fines up to $2,000, up to six months imprisonment, and required restitution; for substantial bodily injury, the offense becomes a class C felony with fines up to $10,000 and one to five years imprisonment; for serious bodily injury, it becomes a class B felony with fines up to $25,000 and imprisonment of up to ten years; and for injuries resulting in death, it becomes a class A felony with fines up to $50,000 and imprisonment of up to twenty years.
-In all cases, the dog may be euthanized, and the owner must obtain liability insurance of at least $50,000, meet specific conditions for dangerous dog ownership, and cannot have the sentence suspended.
-The bill aims to hold dog owners more accountable for preventing dangerous dog attacks and providing significant legal consequences when such attacks occur.
+This bill amends Hawaii's existing law regarding dangerous dogs by significantly expanding and escalating penalties for dog owners whose negligence results in bodily injuries to humans.
+The bill creates a tiered penalty system based on the severity of injury, ranging from misdemeanors to felonies.
+For less severe injuries (bodily injury), owners would face misdemeanor charges with potential fines between $1,000-$2,000, up to six months imprisonment, and mandatory restitution payments.
+More serious injuries now trigger increased felony charges: a class C felony for substantial bodily injury with potential fines up to $10,000 and one to five years imprisonment, a class B felony for serious bodily injury with potential fines up to $25,000 and five to ten years imprisonment, and a class A felony for injuries resulting in death with potential fines up to $50,000 and ten to twenty years imprisonment.
+In all cases involving serious injuries or death, the dangerous dog would be euthanized, and no sentences would be suspended.
+Additionally, dog owners would be required to obtain liability insurance of at least $50,000, meet specific conditions for dangerous dog ownership, and comply with court-imposed control measures.
+The bill aims to create stronger legal consequences for dog owners who fail to properly control dangerous animals.

 Committee Categories